LexouDuck/libccc/README.md

 The objective is to have one simple, well-documented, efficient open-source implementation of the C standard library, but with easier to use functions and types than what is offered by the ISO standards - mostly by consistently handling undefined behaviors, and handling edge cases in a consistent, coherent way, so as to have code that is as little machine-specific as possible.

 The first step to accomplishing this is to not use the native int/long/short types, which can have different storage size depending on the platform
 ('int' is defined as the fastest integer type for the given machine, typically this will be the CPU register size - so on a 64-bit machine, that'd be int64, on a 32-bit machine int32, and some old embedded systems you come across might have 16-bit ints as the machine's default storage size).
-So first of all, using the integer types defined in "stdint.h" ('int32_t', 'uint64_t', etc) is essential for any cross-platform C code, as it ensures consistent cross-platform overflow behaviors (Note that these aren't present on every platform though - sometimes we will have to settle for the 'uint_fastX_t' types).
+So first of all, using the integer types defined in "stdint.h" ('int32_t', 'uint64_t', etc) is essential for any cross-platform C code, as it ensures consistent cross-platform overflow behaviors (Note that these aren't present on every platform though - sometimes we will have to settle for the 'uint_fastX_t' types, but macros have been provided to make this switch simply).

 The following categories/headers include the ISO standard library functions:
 * _**memory**_: functions to manipulate memory directly (memcpy,memset,memchr,etc, but also extras like ptrarrlen,memdup,getbits)